avivajpeyi/parallelization_techniques/docs/index.md

 We'll go over some [concepts] and [basics] (~10 min + QA) and then break into groups of 2-3 to work on some exercises.

+In the exercises, you'll be generating animations like these:
 |        [π-estimation]        |         [N-Body sim]          |          [Fractals]           |
 |:----------------------------:|:-----------------------------:|:-----------------------------:|
 |      Multiprocessing         |       Vectorization           |         GPU-kernel            |